PelionIoT/mbl-core/firmware-management/mbl-firmware-update-manager/README.md

 ```
 optional arguments:
   -h, --help        show this help message and exit
+  --no-ask          do not ask for confirmation of reboot if it is required
-  -r, --reboot      reboot after firmware update (default: False)
+                    after the update (default: False)
-  --no-cleanup      do not delete the update package from the device when done
+  --no-cleanup      do not delete the update package or the header file from
+                    the device when done (default: False)
+  --no-reboot       do not reboot the device even if required after the update
                     (default: False)
   -v, --verbose     Increase output verbosity (default: False)
 ```